Nasa28/Nasa28/README.md

 <br/>
 <br/>

-# I am a full-stack developer
+# I am a Full-Stack developer
-- 🔭 I’m currently working on some interesting projects using Html, Css, Bootstrap and Javascript.
+- 🔭 I’m currently working on some interesting projects using Node.js, TypeScript, Express.js, Docker, and Javascript.
-- 🌱 I'm also learning Node.js.
+- 🌱 I'm infrastructure, and automated system enthusiast.
 - 👯 I'm looking to collaborate on other open source projects.
 - 💬 Ask me about web devolopment.
 - 📫 You can reach me on twitter @Ultimate_nasa.